recotoolsbenchmarks/Gen2Delphes/README.md

    * do a test?
 True or False (default), choose if this should be a short test
  * `GENtoDelphes.sh` is the condor executable to run Delphes and the Ntuplizer
  * `listFiles.py` contains the dataset names to run.
-   * If you are a central submitter then you have a list with your name on it that should be uncommented.
+   * If you are a central submitter then you have a list with your name on it -- uncomment whichever lines you want to submit.
    * Scroll past the lists to the for loop to make sure it's looping over the list you want!
+   * **Keep extensions grouped**: if a sample has extensions (`_ext1` or similar, same physics process name) keep all the extensions commented or uncommented together in the list when you submit or resubmit!

 ## Installation and running on FNAL cmslpc